ZYSF/gen1cpu/InstructionSet.md

 * 0xEE - out32h (like write32h except for I/O bus)

 This functionality can always be implemented in software, but the amount of bit-shifting just to read/write a 64-bit value would be annoying.
 Encoding may change before implementation (but this is the encoding now supported by the assembler).

+On a full 64-bit hardware bus, all of the 32-bit memory implementations could still be implemented (the bus would need to support 32-bit access for instruction fetching anyway), but optimised instructions for 64-bit reads/writes would use the suboperations 0x3 and 0xB (indicating 64-bit read/write like with the ctrlin64/ctrlout64 instructions).

 ## Enhancements Which May Be Needed